Custom fields in Log Analytics

-The Custom Fields feature of Log Analytics allows you to extend existing records in the OMS repository by adding your own searchable fields.
+The Custom Fields feature of Log Analytics allows you to extend existing records in Log Analytics by adding your own searchable fields.
 Custom fields are automatically populated from data extracted from other properties in the same record.

 For example, the sample record below has useful data buried in the event description.
 Extracting this data into separate properties makes it available for such actions as sorting and filtering.

 In the Preview, you are limited to 100 custom fields in your workspace.
 This limit will be expanded when this feature reaches general availability.